 I just found 697 hours with nothing at all to do.
 For someone who’s always stressing about there not being enough hours in the day, it’s a tremendous gift.
-You see, I had to have three rounds of chemo last week to treat multiple sclerosis.
-This particular type of chemo kills your T cells, which are exactly what your body needs to fight COVID.
+You see, I had to have three rounds of a medical treatment that kills your T cells, which are exactly what your body needs to fight COVID.
 My doctor told me if I got COVID, I wouldn’t be able to fight it and I’d end up on a ventilator, so I would need to completely quarantine away from everyone for at least three months… hence the hours I’ve found.
-That’s 4 hours working from home before I settle in to read or watch TV, and 13 hours a day on my days off and weekends, for around three months.
+That’s 4 hours each day after I get off work (from the desk in my bedroom) and 13 hours on my days off, for around three months.

 So, I’m looking at 697 hours when I literally have nothing to do.
 I can’t run errands.
 Go grocery shopping.
 Drive my kids around.
 Go to the beach, movies or mall.
 Clean the house.
 Do laundry.
 Get my nails done.
 Go out to eat.
 Go Christmas shopping.
 Cook dinner.
 Bake Christmas cookies.
 Even hang out with my family.

-But instead of focusing on what I’m missing out on, I am trying to focus on those 697 hours and all the things I’ll be able to do with them.
+But instead of focusing on what I’m missing out on, I am trying to focus on those 697 hours and all the things I could do with them.
 I’m choosing to see this as a gift.